aws-samples/faropt/README.md

 # FarOpt
+FarOpt is a serverless optimization architecture that can be used to solve your optimization problems.
+It consists of

+1. A service back end that is set up in your account (see architecture below)
+2. A python SDK to submit jobs, receive logs and do more
+3. Extensible set of templates to solve common optimization tasks such as Routing, Scheduling or Black-box optimization problems

+### Solvers and Interfaces
 - Currently supported interfaces - PulP, Pyomo, ORtools, Deap, JuMP
 - Currently supported solvers -  GLPK, COIN-OR CLP/CBC, CP-SAT, GLOP, SCIP *and if you have a license* CPLEX, GUROBI, MOSEK, XPRESS, CHOCO, MIPCL, BARON, SCOOP based EA solvers like ES, GA, CMAES and JuMP. in Julia!